openedx/edx-platform/openedx/features/offline_content/docs/001-mobile-offline-content-support.rst

 * Enhanced learner experience with flexible access to course materials.
 * Increased accessibility for learners in regions with poor internet connectivity.
 * Improved engagement and completion rates due to uninterrupted access to content.
+* Simplified Maintenance by using a unified rendering view (`offline_view`), the complexity of maintaining separate renderers for online and offline content is significantly reduced.
+* The proposed approach not only caters to the current needs of mobile users but also sets a foundation for expanding offline access to other platforms and uses.
 * Potential increase in app size due to locally stored content.
 * Increased complexity in managing content synchronization and updates.
 * Need for continuous monitoring and updates to handle new content types and formats.